Verónica Echegui: Career

 In 2020, Echegui co-starred in the jukebox musical comedy My Heart Goes Boom!, featuring songs by Raffaella Carrà.
 She portrayed Amparo, a character noted for her Murcian Spanish accent.
 For her supporting role in the film she landed another Goya nomination, as well as a Feroz Award for Best Supporting Actress in a Film.
-Echegui went on to win the Gaudí Award for Best Supporting Actress for her role in the The Offering (2020), a drama halfway between "Greek tragedy and psychological thriller" playing a deeply traumatised woman surrounded by toxic relationships.
+Echegui went on to win the Gaudí Award for Best Supporting Actress for her role in The Offering (2020), a drama halfway between "Greek tragedy and psychological thriller" playing a deeply traumatised woman surrounded by toxic relationships.
 Echegui stated that had "never done anything so 'obsessive', so to speak, but at the same time, that's what attracted me most when I read the script".
 She also portrayed hard-boiled cop and cosplay-loving Norma in Unknown Origins.

 Echegui presenting her short film Tótem Loba in a panel during the 2021 Gijón International Film Festival.

 In 2021, she debuted as a director with the short film Tótem loba, which won her the Goya Award for Best Fictional Short Film.
 The short film's story tackled structural gender-based violence.
 She appeared in the 2022 drama miniseries Intimacy, playing a factory worker in a vulnerable situation who commits suicide after the disclosure of a sexual video featuring her, and in the 2023 historical drama miniseries The Patients of Dr. García as a Falangist woman from a wealthy family.
 In 2024, she starred in the coming-of-age comedy Yo no soy esa, and as a judge in Artificial Justice, a thriller set in a near future delving on the meddling of artificial intelligence in the justice system.

 In 2025, Echegui starred in the romantic comedy series Love You To Death.
-She left works pending for a posthumous release, including the series Ciudad de sombras and Sara Sálamo's film Hortelana.
+Her work in the series Ciudad de sombras, and in Sara Sálamo's film Hortelana, will be released posthumously.

 Personal life and death

 Echegui was a relative of José Echegaray and Miguel Echegaray.
 She was fluent in Spanish, Italian and English.
 After meeting in the Canary Islands during the filming of Six Points About Emma in 2010 and up until 2023, she was in a relationship with actor Álex García.

 Echegui died of cancer at Hospital 12 de Octubre in Madrid, on 24 August 2025, at the age of 42.
 Several colleagues, including Sara Sálamo, Silvia Alonso, Susana Abaitua, Vicky Luengo, Dafne Fernández, Elisa Matilla, and Paco León, attended her lying in repose at the La Paz funeral home in Alcobendas.

+In December 2025, she was posthumously bestowed the Gold Medal of Merit in the Fine Arts.